zuhlke/engineering-posts/drafts/event-storming.md

 In the next step, we started to order the remaining domain events in-between the pivotal events.
 Thereby, we enforce a timeline and remove any duplicates.
 If two events could happen in any order (also known as `causally unrelated`), put the sticky notes in parallel.

 During the discussion, a domain event could trigger some questions, problems, or conflicts.
-It is well worth capturing them as shown below and continue with the ordering.
+It is well worth capturing them as shown below.
+In such a case, the discussion should then be stopped and clarified later so that the event storming and the ordering could be continued.

 <img src="https://cdn.hashnode.com/res/hashnode/image/upload/v1670417329757/gShyOCEmz.png?auto=compress" alt="hot spots" width="150"/>